 The results of the calculation of the horizontal radiation patterns of the same three antennas were calculated for a radiation angle in a vertical plane of 20° (see above).
 In this case, the VP2E and dipole had similar diagrams.
 They have approximately the same ratio of emission in the direction of the maximum radiation pattern and its minimum (about -10 dB at the null) but the VP2E provided a higher signal level (approximately 7 dB) in the direction of maximum radiation.
 As a result, the VP2E and the dipole are inferior in their horizontal pattern to the Ground Plane, which has a circular radiation pattern.
 The VP2E, however, has a maximum radiation elevation of 60° making it more suitable for DX than either the GP or dipole.

-Following on from the “love” of this type of antenna in Eastern Europe, I have found another well-written article from Boris Stepanov (RU3AX), in Moscow in 2016 (this can be read directly at http://meandr.org/en/archives/34595- which is a machine-translated page).
-I have also copied the article here and corrected some of the machine translations into English with full respect and acknowledgement given to the original author.
+Following on from the “love” of this type of antenna in Eastern Europe, I have found another well-written article from Boris Stepanov (RU3AX), in Moscow in 2016.
+I have copied the article here and corrected some of the machine translation errors with full respect and acknowledgement given to the original author.

 The VP2E antenna:

 Antennas with vertical polarization, beginning with the classic quarter-wave GP vertical, have been popular with amateur radio operators.
 There are several reasons.
 First of all, most of them have a circular or near-circular radiation pattern in the azimuth plane.
 This is important in amateur radio for simple antennas, because the potential contacts may be in any direction.
 Secondly, they usually have in the vertical plane a close to the ground radiation pattern which is important for DX-contacts.
 Thirdly, they are easy to construct and install in a limited space such as on the roofs of residential buildings or a portable site.